200 Awesome Facts About Everything

 Selfies Kill More People Than Sharks

 According to the International Shark Attack File, there have been just 439 fatal shark attacks worldwide since 1958.
-That’s just 7.5 shark-related deaths per year.
-However, in India alone, 27 people perished from selfie-related causes in 2015, according to the Washington Post.
+That's just 7.5 shark-related deaths per year.
+However, in India alone, 27 people perished from selfie-related accidents in 2015, according to the Washington Post.

 There Are Seven U.S. Towns Named After Santa

 There's a town named Santa Claus in Arizona, Georgia, and Indiana, and ones named Saint Nicholas in Florida, Michigan, Minnesota, and Pennsylvania.

-There Are Over a Million Ants For Every Person on Earth
+There Are More Than a Million Ants For Every Person on Earth

 Human count: 7.4 billion.
 Ant count: 10,000 trillion.
 Guard your picnic well.